 10 Tips to Help Migrating Birds

 Spring has sprung!
-One of the first signs of spring is the return of birds to our backyards.
+One of the first signs of spring – the return of birds to our backyards – is starting to make an appearance.
 Make your yard an inviting place for migrating birds to visit by following these easy tips.

 10 Ways to Help Migrating Birds

 PLUS: Extra Tips from Seasoned Wildlife Vet Helene Van Doninck

 The Canadian Government announced a recovery strategy for the endangered Prothonotary Warbler that incorporates key Nature Canada recommendations.
 Get to know this beautiful songbird and what this plan may mean for the future of the species.